Secure Nginx with Lets Encrypt on Debian 11

 sudo certbot --nginx -d example.com -d www.example.com

 You will be asked some questions.
 The first is to enter your email address and agree to the terms of service.
-Then, you will be asked Would you be willing to share your email address with the Electronic Frontier Foundation.
+Then, you will be asked if Would you be willing to share your email address with the Electronic Frontier Foundation.
 Answer it by your choice.
 Also, certbot will ask you how you’d like to configure your HTTPS settings.
 Select your choice and hit enter.

 in your output you will see: